First Regular Session of the 31st Legislature

 Additionally, under a January 12, 2018 decision by the Select Committee on Legislative Ethics, legislators and legislative employees are required to complete EEO/Harassment and Other Discrimination training.

-New employees who are hired after the in-person training sessions must complete training within 30 days of date of hire.
-For training information please contact the ethics office at 907-269-8179, or Jacqui.Yeagle@akleg.gov
+New employees must complete legislative ethics training within 30 days of date of hire.
+For training information, contact the ethics office at 907-269-8179, or Jacqui.Yeagle@akleg.gov.

 Those covered by the Legislative Ethics Act include:

 - Support staff to the Legislature (except hourly employees who work as tour guides, teleconference moderators, casual laborers, and supply movers).

 - Administrative Services